kwahome/kwahome/README.md

 Always trying (not necessarily succeeding) to do the right thing, often overextending myself, I'm a curious person who delights in working out the building blocks of the world, and rearranging them to build something even better.

 I'm a polyglot software engineer who has certainly made a lot of mistakes but learnt from them to become experienced.
-Indeed good judgment comes from experience, and experience from bad judgment.
+Indeed good judgement comes from experience, and experience from bad judgement.

 My career is developing software, but my life is adventuring.
 I love nothing more than a good challenge, having fun while at it.
 I live for good humour and banter..